tobealive/docs/docs/getting-started/overview.md

 The language promotes writing simple and clear code with minimal abstraction.

 Let's get started to learn V!
-In the first article, we will learn how to install V.
+In the first article, we will learn how to install all the necessary tools to start writing V code.